We compare a big-name money transfer service with a newer digital competitor.

 |HiFX||Bank transfer, credit or debit card||$50 minimum; no maximum||Bank transfer||1–7 business days||19 currencies (online); 800+ currencies (phone); all currencies (regular transfers)|

-With competitive exchange rates and little to no transfer fees, HiFX is a deal that’s hard to beat.
-Unless you’re looking for an instant transfer (which costs extra with MoneyGram), HiFX is the clear winner.
+Offering competitive exchange rates and simple low (or no) transfer fees, HiFX is a deal that’s hard to beat.
+Unless you’re looking for an instant transfer (which costs extra with Western Union), HiFX is the clear winner.

-Ultimately, you’ll want to compare your options to find the service that best fits your needs.
+Ultimately, however, you’ll want to compare your options to find the service that best fits your individual needs.